Summer’s just around the corner.

 Sometimes we carry things that are delicate or easily broken when we travel.
 A way of letting the people handling our suitcases know is to mark it with a sticker saying fragile.
 This will show them that they need to be a little more careful with your stuff.

 In the departures lounge there are a number of different gates (doors) that lead to different flights.

 Can you tell me where flight AZ672 to New York departs from, please?

 Yes, it leaves from gate A27.

-Your ID or your personal identification is your official document that you need to ensure you are who you really are.
+Your identification (also known as “ID”) is your official document that you need to ensure you are who you say you are.
 When flying, the ID you’re required to carry is your passport.